langjam/jam0001/guitarvydas/README.md

 - use ohm editor to test/develop against sequence.json and details.json
 [_Status: done_]
 ## Create Identity Emitter

+This is a step that reduces development time.

+Most compiler technologies - scanners and parsers - destroy information along the way.
+They destroy spaces and newlines and *tokenize* the input.
+Using such technologies, it is almost impossible to build an identity emitter.

+Worse, it is almost *unimaginable* to build an identity emitter.

 - identity.glue
 - basic.html
 ## Emitter 4 - Details